lisa-pinto/thesis-site/content/post/LCM romeo.md

 ## What are Factors and Multiples

-A factor is simply a number that fits into another one
+A factor is simply a number that when multiplied, fits perfectly into another number.
 {{< rawhtml >}}
 <div class="center">
 <img src="/images/2factors.png" style="width:400px;">